 Your brain also stores some stories.
 The time someone important visited, the conversation you had about that new book you had read and so on.

-One day years afterward you go to tell another mutual friend about this incident you and your coworker had with that one particular difficult client.
+One day years afterward you go to tell another mutual friend about this incident you and your coworker had with that one, particularly difficult client.
 Your brain pulls up the story and you are ready to go.

 Your brain will try to fill in enough details to make this story work using pictures from other times.
 So we can’t be sure what your coworker was wearing or even where the copier was situated when this incident happened.
 But we do now have the story of the incident freshly relieved in our mind.

 Each time we revisit this story our mind may update the memory adding new pictures of your coworker and the office.
 What if she changes her hair color?
 Your memory may begin to include her as a blond in the old pictures because that is the way she looks now.
 After a few visits back to these old memories we can’t be sure when she changed her hair color.
 So now when asked to describe the incident and we are told that the person who was assaulted was the blond, was that our coworker or was this someone else who was there that day?

 See how memories might change with the retelling of the story and the retrieval of the memories?

 Now add drugs, alcohol or high levels of certain stress hormones and the way in which the memories were stored and retrieved will be affected.
 Feelings we have now will affect the memories and now we begin to think that person must have looked really scary because remembering the incident scares us.

 Each time we recall the memory some part is at risk of changing.

 Eventually, if we revisit this memory enough times it gets stored completely like a movie and from then on it is less likely to change by repeated viewing.